 Here are some tips on creating and organizing your work into folders, projects, tasks, and subtasks:

-- Start at the top.
-The easiest way to organize your project management software is to start with the largest possible bucket and then work your way down.
+- Start at the top: The easiest way to organize your project management software is to start with the largest possible bucket and then work your way down.
 For instance, a folder may be dedicated to a single customer.
-Every unique product or deliverable they contract may be its own project within that folder.
+Every unique product or deliverable they request may be its own project within that folder.

-- Create and use templates.
-By building templates for your folder structure, project structures, and tasks, you can save time and ensure work is consistently structured throughout the software.
-With templates, each time you create a new project or task, you already have the outline and structure.
+- Create and use templates: By building templates for your folder structure, project structures, and tasks, you can save time and ensure work is consistently structured throughout the software.
+With templates, you already have the outline and structure each time you create a new project or task.